 If you’re heading into or out of Kosovo, you need to be careful how you do it.
 For instance, don’t try and drive into Serbia and then back out again because you won’t have an entry stamp in your passport into Serbia (there are no checks), and then when you come to enter Kosovo again, you’ll run into trouble.

 On the other hand, you can cross from Albania into Kosovo and vice versa, getting a passport stamp, and you can do the same for Montenegro.

 Car Rental Tip Kosovo 2 – Journeys Take Considerable Time

-Because of the landscapes in the country, e.g. rather mountainous, with several high roads to pass over, it’s likely that a journey you assume will take you a few hours will probably end up taking you considerably longer.
+Because of the landscapes in the country, e.g., relatively mountainous, with several high roads to pass over, a journey you assume will likely take you a few hours will probably end up taking you considerably longer.
 Plan accordingly, and don’t rush.

 Car Rental Tip Kosovo 3 – Check Your Route Carefully

 Many roads that are still showing on a selection of maps are actually closed now, so check your route very carefully before you venture out.
 Especially in the north, you will find that several roads are either not there anymore or are not open for visitors to pass through.